-Does that apply to marriage?
+Does this apply to marriage?
 To a great degree, it does.
 I think you can have a better marriage by learning ten things to avoid than by learning ten things to do.
 If you do all the things on the “do list” and two of the things on the “don’t do list” I suspect your marriage will be far worse off than if you avoided all of the things on the “don’t do list” and only managed a couple of the things on the “do list”.
 Whatever great health choices the dying smoker had made, they were all wiped out by the single choice to smoke.

 I’m not saying you should ignore all the good and loving acts I suggest, but doing those won’t make up for an affair or calling her stupid daily.
 Figure out what will kill your marriage, and avoid those things.
 Then add the good things.